In recent years, the versatile applications of coco peat have transcended the boundaries of traditional gardening practices.

 Utilizing Coco Peat Bricks

-The utilization of coco peat bricks offers a range of benefits, including ease of storage, handling, and efficient usage.
+Coco peat bricks have various advantages such as ease in storage, handling and effective utilization.
 Here’s how to effectively make the most of these coco peat bricks:

 Reconstitution Process: